ZinaRotgauz/sketchkey-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `python main.py`

+At the same time you start the GUI you are supposed to run the python script.

+### run the server.js manually by pressing a run button or via `node server.js`

 ### `npm test`